S3-working-group/s3-practical-guide/docs/backlog.md

 Each item on a (prioritized) backlog typically contains:

--   a **short description** of the work item (typically a <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">deliverable</a> <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a> or a <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>)
+-   a **short description** of the work item (typically a <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product or service provided provided in the context of an intervention.
+Products include components and materials.">deliverable</a> <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A state considered valuable to establish or maintain in order to address a specific driver.
+Requirements are often expressed as _intended outcome(s)_, and _enabling condition(s)_ considered necessary to establish for achieving or maintaining those outcomes.">requirement</a> or a <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: A situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so is beneficial or necessary for fulfilling the organization’s purpose. (by helping generate value, eliminate waste, or avoid undesirable risks or consequences).
+Drivers are often expressed as _current conditions_ that lead to current or anticipated _effects_ that are _relevant_ to the organization.">driver</a>)
 -   reference to other **interdependent work items** or projects, as well as to any **other relevant information**
 -   an **estimate of the time** required to deal with it